 My mind was going a thousand miles an hour.
 I was trying to find that one thing I could use to calm him.
 It wasn’t there.
 I briefly considered charging him with the nightstick, but I was trying to de-escalate the situation, not make it worse.

-By now, the ruckus had drawn soldiers out of the barracks, and a crowd was the last thing I needed.
+By now, the commotion had drawn soldiers out of the barracks, and a crowd was the last thing I needed.
 I saw the CQ out of the corner of my eye, and Rich said to him, “Sergeant, get all these people back inside.
 Right now!”

 He started yelling to get inside, some listened, and some didn’t.
 There was still a sizable crowd.